Skip to content

 Why is it important to buy eco-friendly laundry detergent?

 The latest data from Statista shows that over 98% of British households own a washing machine.
-(You can find out more about ethical brands of washing machines in this article.)
+(You can find out more about ethical brands of washing machines in our related article.)
 Even if you don’t own a washing machine, you will probably use laundry detergent, washing powder or liquid at a laundrette.
 However, did you know that choosing an unethical detergent can have a harmful impact on the Environment, Animals, and People?
 Find out more about the ethical issues behind your laundry products and how you can improve your impact by choosing an eco-friendly laundry detergent.
 Check with our Ethical Laundry Detergents Ratings Table to see the most ethical companies to buy eco-friendly laundry detergent from.
 All you have to do is look for the brands in the green section of the table!

 Which type of eco-friendly laundry detergent is best?